hajul-dhanish/Nova_Grid/README.md

       startIndex: 0,
       endIndex: 1,
       title: 'Personal Info',
-      width: 300, //Need to add width of its child widget's width ),
+      width: 300, //Sum of the columns(TableColumn) widths which comes under this stacked header ),
   ],
 )